osuosl/cs312/source/slides/02_linux_basics.rst

 What Not To Do
 --------------

-* Don't delete the .git files
+* Don't delete the .git directory

-.. note:: If you kill them, git loses its memory :(

 * Avoid redundant copies of the same work in one revision
 * Don't make "oops, undoing that" commits.

     * Use git commit --amend or git revert

-.. note:: Amending is fine as long as you haven't pushed yet.
-It's generally a
-    bad idea to amend or rebase work that you've already shared with others, unless you really know what you're doing.

 * Don't wait too long between commits

     * You can squash them all together later

-.. note:: Commit every time you think you might want to return to the current
-    state.
-You can revert back to any previous commit, but there is no way to magically add a commit in where you forgot to make one.

 * Don't commit secrets...

 * If you do commit secrets, `reset them`_

 .. _reset them: https://jordan-wright.github.io/blog/2014/12/30/why-deleting-sensitive-information-from-github-doesnt-save-you/

-.. note:: Yes, there are ways to sort of take them down off of GitHub, but
-    somebody might have cloned your repo while it had the secrets in.
-Once someone has a piece of information, you can't just take it away.

 Daily workflow
 --------------